What is a Dental Crown?

 What are the different types of Dental Crowns?

 The types of dental crowns include ceramic crowns, zirconia crowns, porcelain covered corrosion resistant metal crowns or porcelain fused to metal crowns, corrosion resistant metal crowns and gold crowns.

 The best type of crown depends on the need of each individual patient and the position of the tooth.
 For instance, some people would find a gold crown placed on a front tooth unsightly.
 Ceramic, tooth coloured crowns placed on the front teeth maintain the natural appearence of the smile.

 Crowns are expected to last for about 5 years.
 Some crowns could last for up to 30 years.
 The life of a crown depends on the dental hygiene practiced by the patient and general wear and tear caused by biting, chewing or grinding.
 Crowns may crack if the patient has an accident.

 Is it painful to get a Dental Crown?

 Dentists inject local anaesthetic to numb the tooth and gum before placing the crown.
 The patient will not feel any pain while the crown is being placed.
 After the anaesthetic wears off the patient may feel mild pain or sensitivity for a few hours.

-We have all the information you need about public and private dental clinics that provide dental crowns in New South Wales.
-Compare all the dentists and contact the dental crowns clinic in New South Wales that's right for you.
+We have all the information you need about public and private dental clinics that provide dental crowns in South Australia.
+Compare all the dentists and contact the dental crowns clinic in South Australia that's right for you.

-Dental Crowns prices from $1269 - Enquire for a fast quote ★ Choose from 204 Dental Crowns Clinics in New South Wales with 38 verified patient reviews.
+Enquire for a fast quote ★ Choose from 49 Dental Crowns Clinics in South Australia with 22 verified patient reviews.